A Glossary of Terms Defining the Science of Behavior

 Reinforcement: Consequences (reinforcers) that increase the likelihood of the target behavior.

-Positive Reinforcer: Any stimulus added resulting in the likelihood of such behavior to increase.
+Positive Reinforcer: Any stimulus (usually pleasurable) added resulting in the likelihood of such behavior to increase.

-Negative Reinforcer: Any stimulus removed resulting in the likelihood that the behavior will increase.
+Negative Reinforcer: Any stimulus (usually aversive) removed resulting in the likelihood that the behavior will increase.

 Punishment: Consequences (punishers) that decrease the likelihood of the target behavior.

-Negative Punisher: Any stimulus removed resulting in the likelihood that the behavior will decrease.
+Negative Punisher: Any stimulus (usually pleasurable) removed resulting in the likelihood that the behavior will decrease.

 Data Collection: The process of collecting data on specific dimensions of behavior.

-Functional Behavior Assessment (FBA): An assessment implemented to analyze and evaluate behavior; precedes a Behavior Intervention Plan (BIP).
+Functional Behavior Assessment (FBA): An assessment procedure based on Functional Analysis that is implemented to analyze and evaluate the function of overt behavior (as private events cannot be precisely measured); precedes a Behavior Intervention Plan (BIP).